SkygearIO/skygear-doc/content/intro/getting-started-cloudformation.md

-**NOTE**: This doc is for illustration purpose only.
-This illustrates how a user will be able to start using Skygear easily in AWS.
+**NOTE**: This document is for illustration purpose only.
+It shows how a user will be able to start using Skygear easily in AWS.

 # Start using Skygear in AWS

-**NOTE**: The set up time of a EC2 instance is under 3 minutes.
+**NOTE**: The setup time of an EC2 instance is under 3 minutes.

 Click the button below to get started: